the-frey/the-frey.github.com/index.md

 ## Posts:

+17 Apr 2018 &raquo; <a href="/2018/04/17/naive-kafka-and-clojure-performance">Naive Kafka and Clojure performance</a>

 13 Apr 2018 &raquo; <a href="/2018/04/13/kafka-producers-in-clojure">Kafka Producers in Clojure</a>

 10 Apr 2018 &raquo; <a href="/2018/04/10/quick-tips-for-travis-and-clojure">Quick tips for Travis and Clojure</a>